AZO234/NP2kai/README.md

 *temporary*<br>
 It seems slow xnp2kai's dialog now, on Ubuntu GNOME.<br>
 (Maybe GTK issue.
 No problem on Ubuntu MATE.)<br>
-This issue is can aboid with follow command when starting<br>
+This issue is can aboid with follow command when starting
 ```
 $ dbus-launch --exit-with-session xnp2kai
 ```